-- (i) The Council shall, by resolution and subject to subparagraphs (ii) and (iii), grant such rebate on agricultural properties as it may consider equitable and, for this purpose, it shall take the following factors take into account: - (a) the extent of rates related services rendered by the municipality in respect of such properties; - (b) the contribution of agriculture to the local economy; - (c) the extent to which agriculture assists in meeting the service delivery and developmental objectives of the municipality; and - (d) the contribution of agriculture to the social and economic welfare of farm workers. - (ii) In terms of section 84 of the Act, the Minister for local government with the concurrence with the Minister of Finance as required by section 19 of the Act, may determine that a rate levied by the Council on a category of non residential property may not exceed the ratio to the rate on residential property.
-For the 2009/2010 financial year, the Minister concerned determined a ratio of 1:0.25 in respect of agricultural property comprising farms and qualifying smallholdings.
-This had the effect that the rates rebate in respect of such properties was 75% of the rate levied on residential properties.

-In the application of this policy and the grant of rebates in respect of qualifying agricultural property, the Council shall continue to the apply the rates ratio determined by the said Minister from time to time.

-- (iii) An additional rebate, based on the total property value, and not to exceeding 50%, may be granted by the Council, upon application by the owner of the farm or qualifying smallholding concerned, on the following basis:- - (a) 12.5% on account of the provision of permanent dwellings for the accommodation of the farmer's own farm workers and their dependants; - (b) 12.5% in the event of such permanent dwellings being provided with potable water;
+- (i) The Council shall, by resolution and subject to subparagraphs (ii) and (iii), grant such rebate on agricultural properties as it may consider equitable and, for this purpose, it shall take the following factors take into account: - (a) the extent of rates related services rendered by the municipality in respect of such properties; - (b) the contribution of agriculture to the local economy; - (c) the extent to which agriculture assists in meeting the service delivery and developmental objectives of the municipality; and - (d) the contribution of agriculture to the social and economic welfare of farm workers. - (ii) In terms of section 84 of the MPRA, the Minister for local government with the concurrence with the Minister of Finance as required by section 19 of the Act, may, by regulation or notice, determine that a rate levied by the Council on a category of non residential property may not exceed the ratio to the rate on residential property. - In the application of this policy and the grant of rebates in respect of qualifying agricultural property, the Council shall apply the rates ratio determined by the said Minister from time to time. - (iii) An additional rebate, based on the total property value, and not exceeding 10%, may be granted by the Council, upon application by the owner of the farm or qualifying smallholding concerned, on the following basis:- - (a) 2,5% on account of the provision of permanent dwellings for the accommodation of the farmer's own farm workers and their dependants; - (b) 2,5% in the event of such permanent dwellings being provided with potable water: - (c) 2,5% in the event of such permanent dwellings being electrified;

-- (c) 12.5% in the event of such permanent dwellings being electrified; - (d) 12.5% on account of the provision of land for the burial of the farmer's own workers or for the provision of educational or recreational facilities for such workers as well as people from surrounding farms.
+(d) 2,5% on account of the provision of land for the burial of the farmer's own workers or for the provision of educational or recreational facilities for such workers as well as people from surrounding farms.